Nelson-J/git-learning-agent/context.md

 - Software Architecture   - Learning Design          - Quality Assurance
 - NLP/AI Systems         - Assessment Methods       - Testing Strategy
 - System Integration     - Content Development     - Performance Validation
-The objective is to build a robust and effective learning system while ensuring seamless integration between various components and using simple reasoning (reasonable and not too compicated to implement).
+The objective is to build a robust and effective learning system while ensuring seamless integration between various components and using simple reasoning (reasonable and not too complicated to implement).